abenaTenkorang/Awesome-Books/README.md

 - **What is this project?**

-  - It's a  project of micoverse curriculam.
+  - It's a  project of micoverse curriculum entitled awesome books.

 - **Is there any SQL database for this site**